mehiis/DesignPatterns/src/main/java/Creational/Prototype/README.md

 # Assignment 17: Prototype design pattern

 This is a simple project demonstrating the Prototype design pattern, using a basic command-line interface.
-<br><i>(For which I apologize, because the code is awful and I just should have done it wit JavaFX, but there was no turning back when I realized what an unholy mess I have made).</i>
+<br><i>For which I apologize, the code is awful, and I really should have used JavaFX.
+But there was no turning back once I realized what an unholy mess I had created. **Lessons were learned...**</i>

 In this project, `Book` and `Recommendation` classes are created once and then cloned to produce new instances, following the principles of the Prototype pattern.
 <br>